Ranger-4297/YAGPDB-ccs/Moderation/README.md

 ## Other Info
 These commands **are not** standalone.
 You need to add them all to use them without error.

-Also, please note that; It would be best to stop the default logs from being sent.
+Also, please note that; It would be best to stop the default logs from being sentnas well as the response in overrides.
 Or else you will have 2 logs being sent in your modlogs.

 <blockquote>If you find any bugs or issues, feel free to PR an issue or fix, alternatively contact me through the <a href="https://discord.gg/4uY54rw">YAGPDB support server</a> or VIA <a href="mailto:a.rhyker@gmail.com">email</a></blockquote>